frederic-perez/AmE-dictionary/data/dictionary.md

 __jumpy__ _adj_ :dart::two: __1__ :dart:Nervous or apprehensive.
 Nervous, afraid that something bad will happen. __2__ Moving jerkily or fitfully.
 __junction__ _n_ :three: A place where roads meet. _At 1st junction turn R & head to E to Hapton on Burnley Road._ _Conjunction junctions._
 __juncture__ _n_ :nine: /JUNK-cher/ A point in time, esp a critical one (often in the phrase at this juncture). _At this juncture, a president might say, the government must decide whether to go ahead with war or to try to solve things diplomatically._ A juncture is a joint or connection between two things.
 Originally used in the physical sense, it has broadened in meaning to refer to an often urgent decision-making crossroads. _At some point you and your partner will reach a critical juncture and have to decide whether to get serious or break up._ It can also simply mean “point in time.” _She had never learned how to drive and, at this juncture, she knew she never would._ _Prep football at critical juncture._ _The game is at a critical juncture._
-__Juneteenth__ _n_ :five: June 19, celebrated by African-Americans as the anniversary of the emancipation of slaves in Texas on June 19, 1865.
+__Juneteenth__ _n_ :six: _Juneteenth_ is June 19 observed as a legal holiday in the United States in commemoration of the end of slavery in the U.S. June 19, celebrated by African-Americans as the anniversary of the emancipation of slaves in Texas on June 19, 1865.
 __junior__ _adj_ :two: A person who is a specified number of years younger than someone else. _He’s five years her junior._ _My partner is 15 years my junior and I’m probably going to die before he does._
 __juniper berries__
 __juniper__ _n_ :two::hammer: _Juniper is the basis for any gin._